akaihola/graylint/README.rst

 Example
 =======

-This example walks you through a minimal practical use case for Darker.
+This example walks you through a minimal practical use case for Graylint.

 First, create an empty Git repository: